periph/website/site/content/project/index.md

 Proper driver lifetime management is key to the success of this project.
 There must be clear expectations to add, update and remove drivers for the core project.
-As described in the [Risks section in goals/](goals/#risks) below, poor drivers or high churn rate will destroy the value proposition.
+As described in the [Risks section in Goals page](goals/#risks), poor drivers or high churn rate will destroy the value proposition.

 This is critical as drivers can be silently broken by seemingly innocuous changes.
 Because the testing of hardware drivers is significantly harder than